KaygusuzAbdal/remote-access-tool/README.md

 # remote-access-tool
-Provides access a device remotely
+Simple TROJAN project.
+Provides access a device remotely.
+It can hide itself in target's computer and still works when computer restarted.
+(Educational purposes only)